tiinajor/pilvi/w1 JavaScript Language/01 JavaScript Tools/README.md

 ## 1 Editing and Testing JavaScript Code

-In the sidebar, locate the folder `labs/w1 JavaScript Language/01 JavaScript Tools/` and open the file  `basic_math.html` .
+In the sidebar, locate the folder `labs/w1 JavaScript Language/01 JavaScript Tools/` and open the file  `basic_math.html` (notice: even if this has the same name as you have been working with earlier, the file itself has been updated - so do NOT copy your previous solutions but figure out new ones!).
 You can now make changes to the code.
 To preview the page (and run your program) you need to view it in a new tab in your web browser.
 At the top of the screen you should see a menu item called *Preview*.